synpse-hq/enterprise/README.md

 ### docker-compose

 docker-compose deployment models allows you to run all-in-one Synpse Enterprise deployment on a single server.
-It should not be used in production deployment, as it does not give you full HA capabilities.

-> For production use Kubernetes deployment model
+When used in production, ensure that you perform regular backups of your Postgres database.
+We recommend using one of the managed services such as [GCP CloudSQL](https://cloud.google.com/sql), [AWS RDS](https://aws.amazon.com/rds/).

 1. Configure DNS to point to your server.
 This is how it look on our CloudFlare account: